GDQuest/blender-power-sequencer/README.md

 Power Sequencer ships with two separate Python tools:

-1. [BPSRender](https://github.com/GDquest/BPSRender), a tool to render videos with multiple threads from the terminal
+1. [BPSRender](https://github.com/GDquest/BPSRender), a tool to render videos with multiple threads from the terminal.
-1. [BPSProxy](https://github.com/GDquest/BPSProxy), a program to render proxies fast using FFmpeg and, if your graphics card supports it, use hardware acceleration
+1. [BPSProxy](https://github.com/GDquest/BPSProxy), a program to render proxies fast using FFmpeg and, if your graphics card supports it, use hardware acceleration.